-- Seeing the dllregisterserver failed error implies that the dll file could not be registered.
+- The DLLRegisterserver failed error implies that the DLL file could not be registered.

-- To start fixing this problem, open Command Prompt as an administrator and edit permissions for the TypeLib registry key.
+- To start fixing this, the entry point DLLRegisterserver was not found error; you have to edit permissions for the TypeLib registry key.

-DLLRegisterserver failed errors can arise on various Windows platforms.
-They arise when users try to register DLL or OCX files with the regsvr32 command-line utility.
-These are two examples of DLLRegisterserver failed error messages:
+This usually happens when users try to register DLL or OCX files with the regsvr32 command-line utility.

 1. Open an elevated Command Prompt

-- Right-click Command Prompt to select a Run as administrator option for it, which will open an elevated Prompt window.
+- Right-click Command Prompt and select a Run as administrator.

-- Try registering the OCX or DLL file within the elevated Command Prompt.
+- Lastly, register the OCX or DLL file within the elevated Command Prompt.

 2. Copy the OCX into the SysWow64 folder

-- Type the OCX file the DLLRegisterserver error arises for in the search box.
+- Type the OCX file for which the DLLRegisterserver error arises in the search box.

-- Right-click an empty space within the SysWow64 folder and select Paste.
+- Finally, right-click a space within the SysWow64 folder, and select Paste.

 3. Edit the registry

 This effective method presented below can help you repair DLL files by editing some registry entries in your PC.
 Follow every step without other modifications if you’re not sure of the results.